2 Samuel 15 – Absalom’s Rebellion

 a.
 Turn the counsel of Ahithophel into foolishness: David knew that Ahithophel was normally a good advisor, but he prayed that he would give foolish counsel to Absalom.

 i.
 “This was done accordingly: great is the power of faithful prayer.
 The queen-mother of Scotland was heard to say, that she more feared the prayers of John Knox than an army of fighting men.”
 (Trapp)

 b.
-David had come to the top of the mountain, where he worshipped God: David’s life was in danger and he had to flee.
-Yet he took time to stop at the top of the Mount of Olives, look back upon Jerusalem and the tabernacle, and he worshipped God.
+David had come to the top of the mountain, where he worshiped God: David’s life was in danger and he had to flee.
+Yet he took time to stop at the top of the Mount of Olives, look back upon Jerusalem and the tabernacle, and he worshiped God.
 David knew worship was always important and he could worship when circumstances were bad.

 c.
 Then you may defeat the counsel of Ahithophel for me: David sent his other aide Hushai back to Jerusalem to frustrate Ahithophel’s counsel to Absalom.

 d.
 Absalom came into Jerusalem: Absalom came into Jerusalem as a cunning, wicked rebel.
 David came into Jerusalem as a brave, noble conqueror (2 Samuel 5:6-7).
 Jesus came into Jerusalem as a servant-king (Matthew 21:4-10).